Karla-Stein/hangman/README.md

 A subtle **soft green accent(#98C379)** was introduced exclusively for the **hint feature**.
 This colour symbolises **guidance and reassurance**, helping draw attention in a calm and supportive way without breaking the minimalistic aesthetics.

-The overall desing pays homage to the **classic and nostalgig feel** of the traditional hangman game while embracing modern simplicity.
+The overall desing pays homage to the **classic and nostalgic feel** of the traditional hangman game while embracing modern simplicity.

 ### Typography